johnmg94/RRC_Pipeline/README.txt

-PowerBI files and data are in the public_assets folder.
+PowerBI files are in the public_assets folder.

 Reach out to me if you have issues re-creating the visual: john@macrodatarefinement.io